pierremrtn/neat/README.md

 # Contributions
 **Wants to contribute ?** I'm happy to discuss about what feature to add next !

-I've published this package recently, help in one of the following area is appreciated:
+I've published this package recently, helps in one of the following area is appreciated:
  * **Improving the README**: English is not my native language, PRs to improve the quality of the readme are welcome !
  * **Test coverage**: Adding some tests, especially for the fieldFilter / widgetNameExtractor is a top priority.
  * **Improve the code generator configuration**: Make code generators more flexible by adding more generation options.
-Parser is actually pretty basic and it probably need to be refactored.
+Parser is actually pretty basic and it probably needs to be refactored.

 If you like Neat, don't forget to leave a ⭐️ on the repo and share the package !